damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 ## Are there times you don’t start with an issue?

 Sure!
 When I’m working on something small, corrections or typo fixes, I don’t make an issue.
+Job said he also doesn't always make an issue.
+"For super small changes that don’t need to be discussed, for spontaneous outbursts of code or creativity or when you just can’t be bothered," Job said.
+We have to be practical, as with most rules, there are reasonable exceptions.

-The Merge Request (MR) has all the same collaboration tools I need.
+The [Merge Request (MR)][mr] has everything we need anyway.
+MRs have the same collaboration tools as issues.

 - Comments
 - Labels and Milestone